11ty/11ty-website/src/docs/pages-from-data.md

     data: possums
     size: 1
     alias: possum
-permalink: "possums/{{ possum.name | slug }}/"
+permalink: "possums/{{ possum.name | slugify }}/"
 ---

 {{ possum.name }} is {{ possum.age }} years old
 ```
 {% endraw %}

-This template will generate four files, one for each possum, where the filename is based on the possum's name passed through the `slug` function.
+This template will generate four files, one for each possum, where the filename is based on the possum's name passed through the [`slugify`](https://www.11ty.dev/docs/filters/slugify/) function.
 As possums are added and edited the resultant possum details page will be updated automatically.

 {% callout "info" %}Note that <code>page</code> is a reserved word so you cannot use <code>alias: page</code>.
 Read about Eleventy’s reserved data names in <a href="/docs/data-eleventy-supplied">Eleventy Supplied Data</a>.{% endcallout %}